iamckn/iamckn.github.io/source/_posts/2015-03-14-ck-the-setup.markdown

 #what tools do you run?

 ###On the acer, I only configure the tools that I use regularly.
 These are a few crypto and network security tools.
 I tailor them to my needs to keep my archlinux installation minimal and fast.
-I do most of my scripting on it mainly python, shell and sublime text - which i highly recommend it - as my editor.
+I do most of my scripting on it, mainly python and shell using sublime text (which i highly recommend) as my editor.
+I add other tools as they became necessary, on archlinux this is mostly seamless.
+I've added the blackarch and archassault repos which host a wealth of security tools.

 ###As the Samsung laptop has a full Kali Installation, I use it when I need to do automated testing and require speed.
 I also use it when I need to do GPU password cracking.
 I also run my VMS on it.
 I have Windows on it too for games, testing and so on.